jparkypark/rkv/docs/PLANNING.md

 2. Implement `rkv search` for finding entries
 3. Add `rkv stats` for tracking consistency
 4. Create `rkv report` for generating summaries

-This implementation plan gives you a working journaling system in 4 focused development sessions!